 Read Luke (4:1-13)

-Before moving to the actual temptations Jesus faced and how he out fiddled the devil, I want to say three things about Jesus and temptation.
+Before moving to the actual temptations Jesus faced and how he out fiddled the devil, I want to see three things about Jesus and temptation.

 Oscar Wilde once said, “I can resist everything except temptation.”
 Not even Jesus could resist being tempted.

 Avoiding temptation is a good practice but it’s not possible to totally avoid it.
 We can take some consolation that Jesus was tempted.
-The writer of Hebrews wrote that “we do not have a high priest which cannot be touched with the feeling of our infirmities but was in all points tempted like we are, yet without sin” (Hebrews 4:15).
+The writer of Hebrews wrote that “For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet he did not sin” Hebrews 4:15 (NIV).

-Therefore, Jesus dealt and struggled with the temptations as we do.
-Of course, what separates Jesus from us is that he always made the right choice when tempted.
+Even though Jesus was divine, he still dealt and struggled with temptations as we do.
+What separates Jesus from us is that he always made the right choice when tempted.

 Second, we should acknowledge that there is an intense spiritual struggle being played out in this world, and the stakes are high.
-The outcome of this battle is determined.
+The ultimate outcome of this battle has been determined.
 Satan’s fate is sealed.

 The writer of Revelation states that the devil knows that his time on this earth is short.
-Enraged, the dragon, as Satan is called in Rev. 12, goes about to make war against those who obey God’s commandments and hold to the testimony of Jesus.
+Enraged, the dragon, or Satan as he is called in Rev. 12, goes about to make war against those who obey God’s commandments and hold to the testimony of Jesus.
 (Rev. 12:12,17)

 Without bogging ourselves down and dwelling too much on the evil spiritual world, let’s affirm Ephesians 6:12: “We wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.”